IDIAMath/idiamath.github.io/docs/question-match-properties.md

 ```

 ### Question Text
+Segment 1 we create a **button**, give it atrributes.
+Segment 2 we append the button to the page in the appropriate location which is in a div that has class name **'Clearfix'**.
+Segment 3 we create one eventlistener that is attached to the button that was created.
+Everytime we click the button then the function called **"myFunction"** will run.
+Segment 4 this is default code for creating the 3D room and the plane with x,y and z axis.
+Segment 5 the function myFunction is created.
+It recieves the input from an input element in the DOM which has the class name "algebraic", then we remove any previously drawn graphs/3d functions and draw a new graph/3d function based on the recieved user input.
 ```html
 <p></p>
 <p onclick="myFunction()">Give an example of a function where all partial derivatives at the coordinates ({#a#},{#b#}) are {#question_text#} <br></p>